-An alternative way to specify this preload url is described in section It is possible to specify a set of HTTP headers for this url.
+An alternative way to specify this preload url is described in section 4.4.3 preload Url's It is possible to specify a set of HTTP headers for this url.
+That alternative also applies to preload for urlshow.

 4.4.2 url index